 To make history come alive by collecting, preserving, and sharing the stories and artifacts of our common heritage.

 Our Board of Trustees, Staff and Volunteers

 The Southern Oregon Historical Society is nonprofit 501c3 organization governed by its elected Board of Trustees, who act in accordance with SOHS bylaws and standard museum practices.
-The SOHS Director, appointed by the Board, is supported by a dedicated staff.
-Together, they work with many volunteers who keep the Library open, keep Hanley running, and assist with programs, funding and outreach.
+The SOHS Board is supported by very limited part-time staff and hundreds of dedicated volunteers.
+Together, they keep the Library open, keep Hanley Farm running, and assist with programs, funding and outreach.

 SOHS built its collection, maintained its buildings and provided programs with support from the tax levy citizens passed in 1949 to fund historical societies throughout Jackson County.
 Since July 2007, when historical levy taxes were absorbed into the County General Fund, SOHS and other groups endeavoring to preserve, protect and share our heritage have depended strictly on private funding.
 At this time, the City of Jacksonville maintains the old courthouse and owns the Beekman Bank and home.
 Jacksonville History, Inc. provides tours and events.
 Jackson County owns the U.S. Hotel.

 The SOHS collection represents the pride and the pain of people who have lived in the Rogue Valley.
 We have baskets and tools from the earliest inhabitants.
 We have letters and journals from the first families who arrived in wagons and on foot.
 We have the tools they used to dig their gardens,and the clothing they wore when they did it.
 We have treasures that range from the tiniest of fleas to the fanciest of fire trucks.
 Although we currently cannot support museum space to display the collection, our online catalog provides images and information about many of our artifacts.